convexset/meteor-three-way/README.md

 ### Default Values

-If certain fields require a value but it is possible that database entries have such missing fields, they can be "injected" with defaults.
+If certain fields require a value but it is possible that database entries have such missing fields, they can be "injected" (on the view model side) with defaults.
 These may be specified in the set up as follows:

 ```javascript
 // Inject default values if not in database record